 Radio Giant's Collapse Shows Why Traditional Media Is Dying

 Traditional broadcasters are getting hammered from all sides.
-Streaming platforms pulled $89 billion in ad revenue last year while radio stations fought over the scraps.
+Streaming platforms continue to grow their advertising revenue while radio stations fight over the scraps.
 AI-generated content is making it cheaper than ever to fill airtime without paying human hosts.

 The numbers tell the story.
-Radio advertising revenue dropped 18% in 2025, hitting a 15-year low.
+Radio advertising revenue has been under pressure, though exact figures vary by source.
 At the same time, Spotify and Apple Music keep growing their podcast and music offerings.
 Why would advertisers pay premium rates for radio when they can target listeners more precisely online?

 The Hispanic Media Market Gets Squeezed